Andrew-JHR/ClientWebDemo/README.md

 2. The data to be POSTed is hard-coded in the program to simplify the logic.
 In real world, data to be POSTed should be read into the program instead.

-3. Sample z/OS JAVA programs as well as JCLs that perform the same POST function also provided.
+3. Sample z/OS JAVA programs as well as JCLs that perform the same POST function are also provided.
    Note that JAVA programs on z/OS are using the JVM and JAVA library services which are NOT part of the z/OS Client Web Enablement Toolkit.